-Research shows that the majority of women will suffer some pain or discomfort during pregnacy.
-The incidence of low back pain pregnancy is stated at between 50% and 66% (1,2,3,4)
+Pregnancy is an amazing experience that some women are blessed to experience.
+However, research shows that the majority of women will suffer some pain or discomfort during pregnancy.
+The incidence of low back pain in pregnancy is stated at between 50% and 66% (1,2,3,4)

 (1) Intervention for preventing and treating pelvic and back pain in pregnancy.
 Pennick V, Liddle SD.
 Publichsed in Crochrane Database Syst Rev. 2013 Aug 1;8:CD001139.doi:10.1002/14651858.CD001139.pub.3.

 (2)Andersson, GB.
 Haagstad, A. Jansson, PO.Svensson, HO.
 The relationship of low-back pain to pregnancy and gynaecological factors.
 Spine August 1990.